 2 | THINK BIG, ACT SMALL

 I believe goals are a process, and as every process, it’s made by small steps.
 Because of this, I always first do a little brainstorming of the general goals I have, the big ones.
 After that, I divide them into subcategories and define each step, to-do, and action I have to take in order to achieve the main goal.

 And this is exactly how the Slay Your Goals Printable Planner is set up!
 After setting your intentions (what aspects of your life you want to focus) in chapter 1, you set specific goals (chapter 2) and after this, in chapter 3 you select 4 “mini goals”.

 For example, under my “professional life intentions” this year my main goal was “To find a job”.
 Finding a job though implies smaller step such as writing a proper CV and applying to jobs, so these ones would appear as “mini goals”.

 3 | DEFINE A CHECKING TIME

-Okay, now you have your general goals and your tactics to achieve them.
-And yes, your “time frame” is 2017 but one year is long and it could happen that without having a deadline your mind would always tell you “well, you still have time, it’s just February…March…June…” and then it’s November and you realise in one month the year is over!
-So what about setting checking times?
-For example
+Okay, now you have your general goals and you’ve defined the process/steps to achieving them.
+And yes, your “time frame” is 2018 but one year is long and without having deadlines your mind may trick you into saying “well, you still have time, it’s just February…March…June…” and then it’s November and you realize that in one month the year is over!

-Tactic 1: Writing a proper CV by the end of January
+Mini Goal 1: Writing a proper CV – Deadline: End of January

-Tactic 2: Applying to Jobs by half March
+Mini Goal 2: Applying to Jobs – Deadline: Mid March

 4 | THE MORE SPECIFIC, THE BETTER